 In the US, traction batteries get their aHr rating based on carrying a load from the fully-charged state to the fully-discharged state in a period of 20 hours.
 All lead-acid battery manufacturers recommend against discharging traction batteries to more then 50% of the battery’s rated amp-hour capacity.
 That means a 200 aHr overnight DC electrical requirement would have to have a minimum of 400 aHr of installed battery capacity.
 Batteries that experience a lesser average level-of-discharge will generally return a longer installed service life.
-Traction batteries that are discharged at a rate greater than their 20-hour rate are not able to deliver the full-rated aHr label capacity.
+Traction batteries that are discharged at a rate greater than their 20-hour rate are not able to deliver the full 20-hour-rated aHr label capacity.

 Traction batteries are built with relatively few, but relatively thick, lead plates.
 Start batteries have a relatively greater number of lead plates than traction batteries, but the plates are also relatively thinner.
 This design difference gives start batteries a much greater surface area of lead from which chemical energy can be quickly converted into electrical energy.
 Traction batteries can be used in starting service, but generally need to be of larger capacity (and therefore, physically larger and heavier) than a made-for-purpose start service battery.